-Co-Director; Professor of Political Theory, School of Politics and International Relations
+Co-Director and Assistant Professor of Political Theory, School of Politics and International Relations

 I am a political theorist and historian of modern political thought, with interests in Nietzsche's politics, democratic theory, liberalism, conspiracy theories and the far right.